theironsamurai/scribemacs-prelude/README.md

 Obviously, you need Emacs.

 You'll also need the *Melpa Package Repository* installed.
-If you don't already, add this to your init file, or whereever you store this.
+If you don't already, add this to your init file, or whereever you store your customizations.

 ~~~~
 (when (>= emacs-major-version 24)